oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 ## Learn More About Encryption and Storing Secrets

-Hopefully you see the benefits of using a secrets management tool like Vault as a configuration backend, as opposed to storing secrets in a file, on a file system, or in a code repository.
+Hopefully, you see the benefits of using a secrets management tool like Vault as a configuration backend instead of storing secrets in a file, on a file system, or in a code repository.
 To learn more about Vault and Spring Cloud, check out the following links:

 * [How Bad Can It Git?](https://www.ndss-symposium.org/ndss-paper/how-bad-can-it-git-characterizing-secret-leakage-in-public-github-repositories/)
 * [Spring Cloud Config - Vault Backend](https://cloud.spring.io/spring-cloud-config/reference/html/#vault-backend)